simeononsecurity/simeononsecurity.ch/content/articles/networking-basics-what-is-a-switch-router-gateway-subnet-firewall-and-dmz/index.en.md

 ## Introduction

-In the ever-evolving world of technology, networking plays a crucial role in connecting devices and enabling communication.
+In the rapidly changing world of technology, networking plays a crucial role in connecting devices and enabling communication.
 Understanding the basics of networking is essential for both IT professionals and individuals seeking to expand their knowledge.
 This article aims to provide a comprehensive overview of key networking components, including switches, routers, gateways, subnets, firewalls, and DMZs.
 By the end, you'll have a solid understanding of these concepts and their importance in building reliable and secure networks.

 {{< youtube id="_IOZ8_cPgu8" >}}